reneanto/Mobile-Security/Android-Basics.md

 These allow other applications to take action on behalf of our application, using the app's identity and permissions.

 If the declared intent isn't explicit, a malicious application could perform the declared action on  behalf of the victim app

+### Broadcast Intents

+These are the intents that can be received by multiple apps, from API version 14 we can specify an app which should receive the message by using `Intent.set.Package` .